Wang Dang Doodle: Recognition and legacy

 In 1995, Taylor's rendition was inducted into the Blues Foundation Hall of Fame in the "Classics of Blues Recording – Singles or Album Tracks" category.
 The Foundation noted that the song was the last blues single produced by Dixon to reach the record charts, and "became Koko Taylor's signature crowdpleaser, inspiring singalongs to the 'all night long' refrain night after night".

 Taylor's version of "Wang Dang Doodle" was selected by the Library of Congress for preservation in the National Recording Registry in 2023.

 Chuck Berry, Bruce Hornsby, John Popper, Bob Weir of the Grateful Dead and Willie Dixon's daughter, Shirley Dixon, performed "Wang Dang Doodle" in tribute to Willie Dixon at the 1994 Rock & Roll Hall of Fame induction ceremony.

 Love Sculpture recorded a version for their 1968 album Blues Helping.
 An AllMusic album review noted "what makes this album worthwhile is the revved-up guitar playing, especially when Edmunds shreds both Freddy King's 'The Stumble' and Willie Dixon's 'Wang Dang Doodle'".

 In 1971, a version by Savoy Brown was recorded for their album Street Corner Talking.
 It was the group's first album after a nearly complete lineup change and their rendition was described in an album review as one of the "solid examples of the group's blues-rock power ... a slick cover".

 The Pointer Sisters' version of "Wang Dang Doodle" was released as the follow-up single to "Yes We Can Can" and was included on their 1973 self-titled debut album.
 The single peaked at number 24 on Billboards Hot Soul Singles and number 61 on its Hot 100 charts.

 Filmmaker Ryan Coogler stated the song was an influence on his 2025 film Sinners.
+The song was additionally covered for the soundtrack.